-\textbf{Online Evolution Settings} We further evaluate UNO in an online evolution setting to test whether it can continue learning using newly collected logs after deployment.
+\textbf{Online Evolution Settings.} We further evaluate UNO on phi-4 model in an online evolution setting to test whether it can continue learning using newly collected logs after deployment.
 We evenly split the training data into two independent batches.
-We first optimize the model on the first batch using UNO, and then allow UNO to interact with the User Simulator using queries from the second batch to collect new user logs, which are used for subsequent optimization.
-A key consideration in online evolution is whether clustering should preserve the original centroids during the second optimization stage.
-We perform clustering over all user logs, If the number of clusters changes, we adopt the new clustering results, otherwise we keep the original centroids.
-For unchanged clusters, we perform continual training of the expert LoRA using incremental data, requiring the win rate to exceed the pre-evolution level by 0.03; otherwise, we retrain using the full dataset.
-For LoRA in the Reflective Experience Module, we retrain using the full data and require the best validation loss to decrease by more than 0.2 to ensure stable optimization.
-Due to the limited amount of distilled preference data for online training with Qwen3-8B in some datasets, we conduct the online experiments using phi-4.
+After optimizing the model on the first batch, we allow UNO to interact with the User Simulator using queries from the second batch to collect new user logs.
+A key consideration in online evolution is whether clustering should preserve the original centroids.
+We perform clustering over all user logs: if the number of clusters changes, we adopt the new clustering results; otherwise, we keep the original centroids and perform continual training or retraining based on specific performance criteria.